"How do I"

 dispute an error on my credit report?

-You may dispute an error on your credit report by contacting either the credit reporting company or the company that provided you the information.
+You may dispute an error on your credit report by contacting either the credit reporting company or the company that provided information about you.
 The Consumer Financial Protection Bureau provides tips about what to submit with your dispute, contact information for the nationwide credit reporting companies, and options about what to do if your dispute is not resolved to your satisfaction.

 get help if I cannot make my mortgage payments?

 If you are having trouble making your mortgage payments, one of the most important things you can do is call your bank or mortgage company and ask for help.
 The federal banking agencies encourage banks and financial institutions to work with consumers who may be unable to make their payments on their home loans.
-In addition, the HOPE NOW website contains a list of the nation's largest mortgage lenders and servicers and who to contact for help or you can call the HOPE NOW hotline 1-888-995-HOPE.
-Also, mortgage crisis prevention help is available through free Department of Housing and Urban Development (HUD) housing counselors.
-You can find counselors in your area at HUD Approved Housing Counseling Agencies or by calling the HOPE NOW hotline (1-888-995-HOPE).
+In addition, mortgage crisis and foreclosure prevention help is available through free Department of Housing and Urban Development (HUD) housing counselors.
+The Consumer Financial Protection Bureau's Mortgage Help site also has information you may find helpful.
 Finally, check our Foreclosure page for more resources.

 get a loan, deposit account or grant from the Federal Reserve Bank?